SourceLounge/disable_feuser/Documentation/AdministratorManual/Index.rst

 Target group: **Administrators**

 .. note::
-	The task don't disable Administrators, Backend User which start with "_cli_" and excluded User.
+	The task don't disable excluded User.

 Installation
 ------------

-Just install with Extension Manager and create a new scheduler task "Disable Beuser".
+Just install with Extension Manager and create a new scheduler task "Disable Feuser".

 Now you have the possibilty to exclude single User From this Task

 .. figure:: ../Images/AdministratorManual/exclude-user.png
 	:width: 500px
-	:alt: Screenshot of Backend User
+	:alt: Screenshot of frontend user